-If you are unsure about whether or not to report a serious adverse reaction, please contact the HTA for further guidance.
+If you are unsure whether an adverse reaction constitutes an SAR and requires reporting to the HTA, please contact the HTA for further guidance.

-When the HTA receives the report, a member of the serious adverse events and reactions team will review the information provided and contact you if further information is required.
-When you submit the follow-up report, it will be reviewed and a member of the team may advise if any further actions are required.
+When the HTA receives notification of an SAE or SAR, a member of the serious adverse events and reactions (SAEARs) team will review the information provided in the initial report and contact you if further information is required.
+Establishments are expected to submit a follow-up report once internal investigations have been completed.
+A member of the SAEARs team may advise if any further actions are required.
+During the HTA’s review process, we may offer advice and guidance to the reporting establishment, and / or participate in the development of corrective and preventative actions.

-Depending on the assessed impact of the event or reaction, the HTA may offer advice and guidance to the establishment, and / or participate in the development of corrective and preventative actions or a product recall.
-The HTA may also use the information to adjust an establishment's risk rating which could prompt a site visit inspection.
-Where required, the HTA may issue a regulatory alert to inform other human application establishments, and / or competent authorities in other EU member states where there may be implications for establishments outside the UK.
+The HTA may use the information in SAEARs reports to adjust an establishment's risk rating which could prompt a site visit inspection.
+If required, the HTA may issue a regulatory alert to inform other establishments in the human application sector, and / or competent authorities in other EU member states where there may be implications for establishments outside the UK.